ItzYourBread/Sweet-Discord-Bot/README.md

 ## Note:

-Sweet is was a public Discord bot but now is shutdown for a technical problem and no longer available in Discord App
+Sweet is was a public Discord bot but now is shutdown for a technical problem and no longer available in Discord App.

 - [NotRealArif](https://github.com/NotRealArif)(Sweet Founder)
 - [Luxxy](https://github.com/Luxxy-GF)(Hosting Owner)